linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Options.md

 If in addition the option is set up at date $t$ and the strike price is set so that the option is at-the-money (that is $X=S_{t}$ ) then we have exact parity between the put and call prices for American options too and $C_{t}=P_{t}$

-### Exercises:

-Exercise 4: The current gold price is $\$500$ per ounce.
-The forward price for delivery in one year is \$575 per ounce.
-The cost of storing an ounce of gold for one year is $\$40$ and this must be paid now in advance.
-The risk-free rate of interest is $10\%$ per annum.
-If you own ten ounces of gold,    how can you exploit an arbitrage opportunity to make $\$190$

-Exercise 5: Consider a forward contract written on a non-dividend paying asset.
-The current spot price is $\$65$ .The maturity of the contract is in 90 days and the interest rate over this period is $1.1\%$ .Determine the forward price.
-What is the value of this contract?
-A corporate client wants a 90-day

-forward contract with the delivery price set at $\$60$ .What is the value of this contract?
-(See Hull p0.\1).

-Exercise 6: Consider a one year futures contract on an underlying commodity that pays no income.
-It costs $\$5$ per unit to store the commodity with payment being made at the end of the period.
-The current price of the commodity is S 200 and the annual interest rate is $6\%$ .
-Find the arbitrage-free price of the futures contract.
-(See Hull p0.\1)

 # One Period Binomial Model

 These notes consider the one period binomial model to exactly price an option.
 We will consider three different methods of pricing an option: deltahedging,  creating a synthetic option using the underlying asset and the riskfree asset and calculating the risk-neutral probabilities or stochastic discount factors.
 All methods will be used again when we extend the binomial model beyond one period and when we consider continuous trading

 Keywords: Delta-hedging,  synthetic options,  replication,  risk-neutral probabilities,  risk-neutral valuation.

 Reading: Start of chapter 11 from Hull.

 ### Binomial Model

 To value options exactly it is necessary to make specific assumptions about the determinants of the price of the underlying security.
 In practice this often means that a continuous stochastic process for the underlying is estimated or inferred from observations on past prices.
 However,  the essential aspects can all be embodied in a simple binomial model in which the underlying asset can be one of two possible values at the end of each period; to put in starkly the asset can either go up or go down in value.
 By considering more than one period a binomial tree is constructed,  where the price that an asset has branches out,  either upward or downward at each point in time.
 These binomial trees can provide a remarkably good approximation to a more complex stochastic process provided that the number of periods is reasonably large,  say above thirty.

 In fact nearly all the basic principles of derivative pricing can be explained with a one or two period binomial model and this section develops the one period binomial model to study how options are exactly priced and the riskiness and elasticity of options.